jarolrod/bitcoin-core-rc-testing/docs/v0.21/testing-0.21rc2.md

 OK.
 You'll need two terminal windows.

-In the first, you'll need to start you node:
+In the first, you'll need to start your node:
 ```
 ./src/bitcoind --datadir=./21-rc-test
 ```